There’s only one thing I remember about my tenth birthday. One of my presents was an album by Billy Joel called Glass Houses. It changed my life.

 By 2007, I was growing a little tired of Los Angeles and felt the urge to try someplace new.
 I had been hearing great things about the emerging music scene in Portland, Oregon.
 I didn’t know a soul there, didn’t have a job lined up, and had only ever visited the city once.
 But I trusted my instincts and took a chance.
 In February of 2008, I moved to Portland and have been loving it here ever since.

-I have been performing regularly around Portland at venues like Buffalo Gap, The Someday Lounge, The Jade Lounge, and Kelly’s Olympian.
-More recently, I have become something of a regular at McMenamins’ hotel properties, including the Grand Lodge, Hotel Oregon, and Edgefield.
+I have performed regularly around Portland at venues like Buffalo Gap, The Someday Lounge, The Jade Lounge, and Kelly’s Olympian.
+I've also had some great shows at McMenamins’ hotel properties, including the Grand Lodge, Hotel Oregon, and Edgefield.
+I even spent a week serenading passersby at the 2014 Oregon State Fair.

 In 2013, I started Tailor Made Music by Brian McGinty, which offers custom-written songs for wedding and other special occasions.